calcmogul/controls-engineering-in-frc/README.md

 ### Miscellaneous fixes

+* Makefile should pull frccontrol and rerun all Python scripts if new commits were added.
+If pull fails due to lack of internet, ignore it.
 * Modify pareto_boundary.py to find and plot real Pareto boundary for LQR instead of using a hand-wavey approximation
 * Fix bugs in dependencies